 Conventional wisdom dictates that brands increasing marketing budget during a recession will recover considerably faster in ‘normal’ times, as consumer confidence returns.
 Reducing a brand’s share of voice below its share of the market, on the other hand, can

 undermine its position – and the level of risk is even greater in price-driven, low-interest categories.
 Fortune does favor the brave.
 Focus on customer retention over acquisition.

-For eg. Rethink craft
+For eg. Rethink Craft

 Switch from Hi-fi to Lo-fi creative in the recession.
 Lo-fi work strips everything back.
 Humility, humanity, and humor reign supreme.
 In some cases, you can make content that reacts to other people’s content

-COVID-19 and the ensuing recession has the potential to reframe the idea of value for buyers.
+COVID-19 and the ensuing recession have the potential to reframe the idea of value for buyers.
 Consumers want products to be delivered quicker than ever, in a way that suits their needs.
 Marketers are recommended to go ‘back to basics’ and evaluate all elements of their brand proposition, from product offering to price and pack sizes, to find a model that suits the post-pandemic consumer mindset.

 CONCAT is a B2B marketplace intending to help business startups because it has great startup business consultants to help MSMEs to large corporates on critical aspects of the business.
 Conc@t is founded by the 3’Cs concept, namely capability, consistency, and cultivation.

 The approach revolves around the concept of shared value to the company, the environment, and the community along with amazing business consulting services and firms in India.

 CONCAT connects service seekers and service providers to have robust and mutually beneficial successful business collaborations in which the different -2 forms of services are listed below: